Summer Camp FAQs

 What is your cancellation policy?

 Exchanges for weeks/programs can be done as long as there is availability for the exchange in the newly requested week of camp/other program.
-For summer camp, exchanges can be made up until the first week of camp.
+For summer camp, if the cancelation occurs more than 4 weeks prior to the start date we can offer a full refund minus the processing fee.
+If the cancellation occurs between 2-4 weeks of the scheduled camp, account credit, refund equal to 50% of the total registration fees or the full amount paid, whichever is less will be offered.
+If the cancellation occurs less than 2 weeks from the start date of the session or event no credit or refund will be offered.
 Deposits are non refundable, we strongly recommend camp insurance which is provided by a third party provider.
 After the camp season begins, there are no exchanges.
+A full description of our cancellation policy can be found here.

 What is your discipline policy?